Explainable Data-driven Modeling of Adsorption Energy in Heterogeneous Catalysis: Introduction

 Despite the rise of ML approaches in atomic modeling, their black-box nature obscures the underlying physical insights related to energy and force predictions.
 This lack of interpretability limits the further application of ML methods, as the contributing factors to predictions remain unclear.
-Additionally, since ML predictions inherently come with a certain level of uncertainty, it is more beneficial to gain insights about catalyst systems from ML modeling rather than solely relying on prediction values \cite{ock2023error}.
-To address this challenge, this paper introduces the use of eXplainable Artificial Intelligence (XAI), which uncovers the underlying correlations behind predictions and provides human-understandable explanations, thereby enhancing domain-specific knowledge\cite{esterhuizen2022interpretable}.
-To achieve explainability, we implement two strategies: firstly, training shallow machine learning models such as Adaboost Regression, XGBoost Regression, Support Vector Regression (SVR), Kernel Ridge Regression (KRR), and Least Absolute Shrinkage and Selection Operator (LASSO) Regression accompanied by post-hoc XAI analysis; secondly, applying Symbolic Regression to gain better understanding of relation between input features and adsorption energy.
-Both approaches use dataset sourced from the OC20 dataset.
-The former strategy highlights the importance and correlations of features, while the latter generates mathematical equations that directly expose the potential relationships between input features and target labels.
+Additionally, since ML predictions inherently come with a certain level of uncertainty\cite{ock2023error}, it is more beneficial to gain insights about catalyst systems from ML modeling rather than solely relying on prediction values.
+To address this challenge, this paper introduces the use of XAI, which uncovers the underlying correlations behind predictions and provides human-understandable explanations, thereby enhancing domain-specific knowledge\cite{esterhuizen2022interpretable}.
+To achieve explainability, we implement two strategies: firstly, training shallow machine learning models such as Adaboost Regression, XGBoost Regression, Support Vector Regression (SVR), Kernel Ridge Regression (KRR), and Least Absolute Shrinkage and Selection Operator (LASSO) Regression accompanied by post-hoc XAI analysis; secondly, applying Symbolic Regression to gain better understanding of relation between top 5 input features and adsorption energy.
+The former strategy highlights the importance and correlations of features, while the latter generates mathematical equations that directly expose the potential relationships between input features and target label.